 - This pin works asynchronously with the clock signal and loads data to the outputs irrespective of clock inputs

-- Logical 0 should be supplied to the preset enable input to start counting of IC CD4029.
+- Logical 0 should be applied to the preset enable input to start counting of IC CD4029.
 Otherwise, it will not increment its counting.

 - If logical 1 is applied to the preset enable input then whatever information available to its jam (A, B, C, D) inputs will be transferred to the outputs.

-- If count 5 (0101) is loaded to its preset (A, B, C, D) inputs and logic 1 is applied to the preset enable, then the IC will not count with positive-Edge of the clock signal, it inhibits counting.
+- If count 5 (0101) is present to its jam (A, B, C, D) inputs and logic 1 is applied to the preset input, then the IC will not count with positive-Edge of the clock signal, it inhibits counting.
 And its loads asynchronously count 5 (0101) to the outputs (Qa, Qb, Qc, Qd) terminals, which means it’s completely independent of the clock signal.